PEXANE2/azure-docs.tr-tr/articles/sql-database/tutorial-managed-instance-azure-active-directory-migration.md

     ORDER BY DP1.name;
     ```

-1. Şirket içi grubu Azure AD oturum açma ile eşlemek için ALTER USER sözdizimini kullanın.
+1. Use the ALTER USER syntax to map the on-premises group to the Azure AD login.

     ```sql
     /** Execute ALTER USER command to alter the Windows group [aadsqlmi\migration]